Abhishek463-debug/Abhishek463-debug/README.md

 - Losing interest in Java!
 Just don't like the people who do Java right now!

-- UPDATE: I just don't like the friends I'd have if I did Python and Java and so as a result, I'm moving onto other languages like Rust!
+- UPDATE: I just don't like the friends I'd have if I did Python and Java and C# and so as a result, I'm moving onto other languages like Rust!
 (My favorite)

 <!---
 Abhishek463-debug/Abhishek463-debug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.